reliablyhq/documentation/docs/guides/how-it-works/cli/index.md

 ## Fetch rules

-The Reliably CLI will Fetch the rules that will be applied to your `discover` from the Reliably API.
+The Reliably CLI will Fetch the rules that will be applied to your `scan` from the Reliably API.

 ## Display Results